 Impacts that may be beneficial and adverse: There are no direct impacts to resources from the act of leasing.
 The indirect impacts from leasing would be the potential for future direct impacts from development of those leases at the APD stage.
 Beneficial impacts would include the potential for development of energy resources that would aid in reducing the nations reliance on foreign oil.
-Regional or local benefits could include the infusion jobs and economic benefits to local business and governments.
+Regional or local benefits could include the infusion of jobs and economic benefits to local business and governments.
 Adverse impacts at the development stage could potentially include drilling and production facilities and roads impacting wildlife, vegetation, riparian, cultural and visual resources.
 Potential impacts to these resources are addressed and mitigated through applying stipulations at the leasing stage and if necessary further mitigations and conditions being applied at the APD and production stage.

 Public health and safety: Issues involving public health and safety that might arise at the APD and development stage include the industries potential impacts on air quality.
-BLM is currently conducting an air analysis for the industries impacts on Front Range air.
-The lease sale had identified parcels for lease in the 8-hour ozone non-attainment area in Adams, Arapahoe and Weld Counties.
-These parcels have been deferred pending the air analysis (see Attachment B of the EA).
-Other potential impacts to public health could be contamination at well and facility sites.
-Methods of preventing and containing such contamination are imposed on the operators as Conditions of Approval at the APD stage.
+BLM is currently conducting an air analysis for the industry's impacts on Front Range air.
+One parcel, originally identified for this sale, is located within the 8-hour ozone non-attainment area in Weld County.
+The parcel is deferred pending the air analysis (see Attachment B of the EA).
+Other potential impacts to public health could be the potential for contamination at well and facility sites.
+Methods of preventing and containing such contamination are imposed on the operators Conditions of Approval at the APD stage.

-Unique characteristics of the geographic area: The EA evaluated the area of the proposed action and determined that no unique geographic characteristics such as: Wild and Scenic Rivers, Prime or Unique Farmlands, Areas of Critical Environmental Concern, designated Wilderness areas, or Wilderness Study Areas; were present.
+Unique characteristics of the geographic area: The EA evaluated the area of the proposed action and determined that no unique geographic characteristics such as: Wild and Scenic Rivers, Areas of Critical Environmental Concern, designated Wilderness areas, or Wilderness Study Areas; were present.
+Prime or Unique Farmlands are present on at least a portion of parcel #6493 in Bent County and parcel #6463 in Cheyenne County.
+Conditions of Approval will be applied to the APD stage to protect the irrigated portions of the parcels.

-Degree to which effects are likely to be highly controversial: There is little disagreement or controversy among reviewers as to the effects of the action on resource values.
+Degree to which effects are likely to be highly controversial: The potential for controversy associated with the effects of the preferred alternative is low.
+There is no disagreement or controversy among ID team members or reviewers over the nature of the effects on the resource values on public land by the proposed action.